shaip-user/shaip-logger/README.md

 ## Contact

-Please feel free to reach out to akshat@shaip.ai or shiv@shaip.ai for more information.
+Please feel free to reach out to tech-support@shaip.com for more information.